eddyystop/feathers-hooks-common/README.md

 ## API Reference

-Each module is fully documented.
+Each file fully documents its module's API.

 ## Tests